-Department then maintains and operates.
+The City's Planning and Infrastructure Department is responsible for the design and construction of the Water Distribution System, which the Community Services Department then maintains and operates.
 City employees that operate the system are certified by the Ministry of the Environment, Conservation and Parks.
-Certified operators perform a variety of maintenance activities on the watermains to keep them operational and to satisfy mandated sampling for disinfectant levels and bacteriological testing.
+Certified operators perform a variety of maintenance activities on the watermain to keep them operational and to satisfy mandated sampling for disinfectant levels and bacteriological testing.
 Key activities include: watermain breaks, service connection repairs, valve exercising and other infrastructure repair programs, watermain flushing, fire hydrant maintenance, and water sampling and testing.
-(See Appendix # 3: Quality Management System Report 2021)
+(See Appendix # 3: Quality Management System Annual Report 2022)

-1.7 Water Sampling and Testing
+1.6 Water Sampling and Testing